buzden/deptycheck/docs/source/explanation/specifications/recommendations.md

 one would have to use something like "bare" natural number to allow circular references.

 Because of this caveat, it is not immediately obvious which one should be preferred.
-I would suggest implementing two versions of some small specification and comparing generation and derivation time on both.
+It is suggested to implement two versions of some small specification and comparing generation and derivation time on both.

 ## `List`- vs. `SnocList`-like representation of programs